salaheddin-darwish/salaheddin-darwish.github.io/README.md

 - Hryhoriy Vashchuk (Security Challenges of the IIoT & Blockchain Integration) - Completed!
 - Edward Armstrong (An Analysis of the Security of Vehicular Keyless Entry Systems) - Completed!

-- Sudeep kutty (Risk scorecard for enterprises - a Distant Learning project) - In Progress!
+- Sudeep kutty (Risk scorecard for enterprises - a Distant Learning project) - Completed!
-- Luke Grad (Blockchain and supplychain - a Distant Learning project) - In Progress!
+- Luke Grad (Blockchain and supplychain - a Distant Learning project) - Completed!
 - Ruth	Asiamah (Security and Privacy challenges in Cashless Society) In Progress!
 - Lili	Lin (Malware detection in Andriod - machine learning) - In Progress!
 - Saifullah	Qayoomi (Security Implications of Blutooth Enabled Smart Home Devices) - In Progress!